 Movement Behaviour in Fragmented Habitats.
 Several graduate students and I have studied how animals move through and select habitat in landscapes that have been altered by humans with an emphasis on features that impede movement (barriers) and facilitate it (corridors).
 These studies have addressed birds, small mammals, wolves, ungulates, carnivores and other species in urban, rural, and natural areas.
 Study sites have ranged from local (Edmonton's river valley and the Canadian Rockies), to distant (Costa Rica and India).

 Human-wildlife conflict.
 A consequence of successful use by wildlife of human-dominated landscapes is conflict with people.
 We've studied sources of and solutions for HWC in several species of birds and mammals.
 Avian examples include adaptations by urban birds and waterfowl protection in the oil sands region.
-Other work has focused on adapting and habituated mammals, including coyotes, cougars, bears, and elk.
+Other work has focused on urban-adapting and habituated mammals, including coyotes, cougars, bears, and elk.
 Current projects include the Edmonton Urban Coyote Project and several other projects described here.

 Biology 367 Conservation Biology

 Biol 468 Topics in Conservation Biology